joshghent/blog/content/blog/how-to-create-gist-bot/index.md

 Here is how I created rescue-box and *how you can create your own Pinned Gist Bot!* This whole process took me around 10 minutes and is a fairly easy process.

 ## 1. Pick an Idea
-The first and most important step, is to have an idea for what data you want to display in your pinned gist.
-In my case I chose RescueTime productivity data, but below are some other ideas if you're a bit stuck
+The first and most important step is to have an idea for what data you want to display in your pinned gist.
+In my case, I chose RescueTime productivity data, but below are some other ideas if you're a bit stuck

 * FitBit Step Count
 * JIRA ticket last complete by yourself
-* Todoist Tasks complete today
+* Todoist Tasks completed today
 * Reddit upvotes for your user
 * PocketCast listening time